Reasonable Make-up and extensions for Disability Related Absences

 - Students should apply for DSO services, and provide current documentation regarding their medical condition.
 Students should ask medical providers to include information about class attendance in the documentation.

 - Students should register for courses as early as possible.
 We strongly advise students to meet with instructors to investigate attendance policies and course requirements as they choose their courses.
 Students should plan for individualized needs when choosing courses and sections.
 For example, scheduling classes at a certain time of day, scheduling breaks between classes etc.

 - Students should request letters for their instructors.

 - Students should carefully review the syllabus for each course to learn the essential course requirements and the attendance policy for the course.
 Then, students are advised to schedule an appointment with each instructor to discuss and clarify their attendance policy in regard to meeting the essential course requirements.

 - Students are advised to take an active part in working with the instructor to identify adjustments that are equitable and maintain course standards.
-The DSO service provider is available to assist students and instructors as needed.
+The DSO access consultant is available to assist students and instructors as needed.